 Numerous HRM projects in Arizona, for example, have ended in failure:

-- The Arizona Game and Fish Department’s Research Branch published a technical report by Richard L. Brown in September 1990 titled Effects of a Savory Grazing Method on Big Game.
+Arizona Game & Fish Department Report – The Department’s Research Branch published a technical report by Richard L. Brown in September 1990 titled Effects of a Savory Grazing Method on Big Game.
 It concluded that, “There’s nothing within the overall results of this study to suggest suggest that a doubling, or near doubling, of original stocking rates is advisable under HRM.”

 HRM Livestock Management Uses Junk Science